rancher/rancherd/README.md

 ### cloud-init

-The primary way of running Rancherd is intended to be done from.
+The primary way of running Rancherd is intended to be done from cloud-init.
 Add to your cloud-init the following for a single node cluster.
 All configuration that would be found in the rancherd config.yaml should be embedded in the `rancherd` key in the cloud-config.